-This edition includes timely updates to our usual material: a Family Law Glossary (explaining the archaic lexicon of the family courts), summaries of the essential Concepts (introducing the fundamental structure of each of the main areas of family law), and a list of essential Family Statutes (including the new legislation on recognition of Mainland family orders), and our lists of indispensable Family CaseLaw and helpful Websites (including the new materials on video conferencing), a guide to Family Court Forms with hyperlinks to the rules, procedures and forms arranged by subject, and our signature Duxbury Tables (allowing easier calculation of lump sum payments, tailored for Hong Kong) to make them more user friendly by issuing a single set of tables based on the formulas approved by the High Court in Chan Pak Ting v Chan Chi Kuen (No 2) [2013] 2 HKLRD 1, [2013] HKCFI 179.
-We were extremely gratified by the confirmation of our approach by the High Court in KCMA v ABC [2021] HKCFI 3302 at [597] and [599].
-We will endeavour to continue to provide updated tables based on this method.
+This edition includes timely updates to our usual material: a Family Law Glossary (explaining the archaic lexicon of the family courts), summaries of the essential Concepts (introducing the fundamental structure of each of the main areas of family law), and a list of essential Family Statutes, and our lists of indispensable Family Case Law and helpful Websites, a guide to Family Court Forms with hyperlinks to the rules, procedures and forms arranged by subject, and our signature Duxbury Tables (allowing easier calculation of lump sum payments, tailored for Hong Kong) to make them more user friendly by issuing a single set of tables based on the formulas approved by the High Court in Chan Pak Ting v Chan Chi Kuen (No 2) [2013] 2 HKLRD 1, [2013] HKCFI 179.

-Thanks go to our families (Sai, Zainab, Ho Tak, Amy, Wallis) for their support, MDD Forensic Accountants for providing us with their Duxbury tables, and to Lisa Wong of the HKFLA and Charles Russell Speechlys for the kind foreword.
+Thanks go to our families (Sai, Zainab, Ho Tak, Amy, Wallis) for their support, MDD Forensic Accountants for providing us with their Duxbury tables, and to the Hon Mr Justice Coleman for the kind foreword.
+A special note of thanks goes to our generous (anonymous) friend who has supported our print edition by professionally preparing the manuscript.